 Hanks helps individuals detect when boundaries are weak by encouraging people to reflect on when they have feelings of resentment.
 For instance, when we start resenting someone it oftentimes stems from a lack on our part to say “no.” In other words, it means our boundaries have been breached and we need to be more clear to others.

 For additional help with setting healthy boundaries, click here.

 Finding someone to hang out with is a great way to cope during the Holidays.
 Plan a “Friendsgiving” or see what is going on locally.
 Being around people who allow you to be yourself is very rejuvenating and important.
 Apps such as Bumble or Marco Polo are great for finding friends and connecting to people too.

 Reading queer memoir’s can be affirming, educational and relaxing for queer folks.

 Give yourself permission to spoil yourself this Holiday season by taking the day off, eating at your favorite restaurant, going on a trip just for you, going to a concert or enjoying a warm bubble bath.
 Treat yourself how you would treat your closest friend.

 Ally Tip of the Day

 Be aware of the diversity of trans & genderqueer lives.
 Keep in mind how these identities are part of other identities, and intersect with race, class, sexual orientation, age, immigration status, etc.*

-Sarah Bridges is a board member of FHHRP and an ally of the LGBTQIA community.
+Sarah Bridges is a board member of FHHRP and an ally of the LGBTQIA+ community.
 Sarah has a degree in Health Science with an emphasis in Public Health.
-She strives to build inclusiveness in her church and community.
+She strives to build inclusiveness within her circle of influence.
 She is originally from Arizona but calls Manhattan, Kansas her home.
-In her spare time she enjoys hosting book clubs with her husband, painting, hiking, researching family science or playing with play-doh with her strong little girl.
+In her spare time she enjoys attending paradigm changer book clubs with her husband, painting, hiking, yoga or playing with play-doh with her strong little girl.